Over-rescuing leadership: Why saving your team can actually hold back performance

 Rescuing flattens the conditions required for improvement.
 It replaces curiosity with compliance.
 Why test new approaches when the leader already knows – and enforces – the “correct” way?

-This is not continuous improvement.
-It is continuous preservation.
+This isn’t continuous improvement.
+It’s continuous preservation.

-The neuroscience: when brains start outsourcing themselves
+The neuroscience: when brains start outsourcing the hard thinking

 The biological cruelty?
 When people know someone else will fix their mistakes, their brain literally reduces cognitive effort.
 This isn’t laziness – it’s efficiency.